jakegodsall/jakegodsall/README.md

 # Hi there! 👋 I'm Jake

 I'm a dev who likes to work across the full stack.
-I like programming and languages and programming languages.
+I like to build tools that make my life and the lives of others better.

 ## 🔨 What I'm Working On